nssortega31-ui/CS_2_Acacia/README.md

 ## How to Run
 1. Open the program.
 2. Run the Program in a IDE that supports Python. (ex.
 Visual Studio Code)
 3. Enter the coordinates in the two points.
+(Ex.
+The distance between (7,2) and (8,3) is 1.414)
 4. Wait for the Final Answer.

 # Author
 Name: Ortega, Nathanielle Stephen S.
+Section: Acacia